What Is a RACI Chart? How to Use RACI to Assign Project Roles

 Once your RACI chart is good to go, you can create a communication plan that aligns with the roles you’ve outlined for project teams and stakeholders.

-Want to save time?
-Download our free RACI Excel template, or see how TeamGantt's built-in RACI feature works.
+Download our free Excel RACI chart template, or see how TeamGantt’s built-in RACI feature works as part of your project plan.

 RACI rules and best practices